“PLENVU” Colonoscopy Instructions

 - Take 250 mg of simethicone at bedtime

-- Nothing by mouth after midnight except prep
+- Nothing by mouth after midnight except as listed above

-- 5 HOURS BEFORE YOUR PROCEDURE: Take Dose 2: Please see below for more detailed instructions.
+- 5 HOURS BEFORE YOUR PROCEDURE: Begin taking Dose 2: Please see below for more detailed instructions.

 A note about anesthesia: